Generative AI as a Pillar for Predicting 2D and 3D Wildfire Spread: Beyond Physics-Based Models and Traditional Deep Learning: Discussion and Future Directions

-Traditional wildfire modeling has primarily relied on 2D spatial datasets—such as satellite imagery, temperature maps, and vegetation indices.
-However, fire behavior is inherently three-dimensional, shaped by terrain elevation, vertical fuel distribution, atmospheric conditions, and urban infrastructure.
-Conventional deep learning approaches often handle 2D and 3D data in isolation, requiring separate models for different modalities, which limits integration and hampers model adaptability.
-The emergence of high-fidelity 3D fire spread modeling offers a transformative opportunity to improve emergency response, evacuation planning, and long-term mitigation \citep{moinuddin2024simulation}.
-By accounting for the vertical complexity of fire dynamics, 3D models enhance the accuracy of predictions related to fire pathways, temperature distribution, and ember dispersion, while also supporting immersive visualizations \citep{xu2023toward}.
+Previous studies have highlighted the importance of using multimodal data to improve bushfire prediction, while also noting the significant technical challenges involved in fusing heterogeneous datasets \cite{shadrin2024wildfire, zakari2025enhanced}.
+Traditional wildfire modeling has primarily relied on 2D spatial inputs—such as satellite imagery, temperature maps, and vegetation indices—even though fire behavior is inherently three-dimensional, shaped by terrain elevation, vertical fuel structures, atmospheric dynamics, and built environments.
+Conventional deep learning approaches typically handle 2D and 3D data in isolation, requiring separate models for different modalities, which limits integration and adaptability.

-Recent advancements in generative AI architectures, particularly VAEs and transformers, now allow for the development of unified multimodal models capable of processing geospatial, meteorological, and 3D structural data within a single framework.
-These models leverage shared latent representations and cross-modal attention to learn spatial, temporal, and structural patterns holistically.
-Unlike conventional systems that rely on fusing outputs from separate networks, this end-to-end generative approach improves maintainability, scalability, and adaptability.
-By embracing generative multimodal modeling, researchers and practitioners can move beyond fragmented workflows toward more cohesive, \rev{real-time predictive systems.}